lhypds/pdfmd/README.md

    - This engine support OCR and provide higher accuracy.
    - Non-free and API key setup is required.

-2. pdfplumber (`-e plumber`)
+2. pdfplumber (`-e pdfplumber`)
-   - This is a python library can do same thing pure locally.
+   - This is a python package can do same thing pure locally.
    - For text-based document it's okay but for table-based document it is pretty low-accuracy.
      Some tables with uncommon cell combination it cannot extract properly. (like missing words or disorded).
    - It's only support PDFs that text already exists in file, for scanned document or image not work.